-The COVID-19 surge in January-February and continuing abnormal supply situation have resulted in disruptions and challenges in operations of the various business units.
-Its impact is reflected in the financial statements as of June 30, 2022.
-PHINMA Corporation and its subsidiaries continue to monitor developments and to adapt accordingly.
+The COVID-19 surges in Q1 and Q3 have resulted in disruptions in operations of the various business units.
+Its impact is reflected in the financial statements as of December 31, 2021.
+Phinma Corporation and its subsidiaries continue to monitor developments and to adapt accordingly with continuous implementation of cost management measures/cost rationalization across departments.

-f.
+g.
 Any significant elements of income or loss that did not arise from the Issuer's continuing operations.